-Children usually exhibit fewer and shorter migraine attacks than adults, but this does not mean their migraines are to be taken lightly or dismissed.
+Children usually exhibit fewer and shorter migraine attacks than adults, but this does not mean their cases are to be taken lightly or dismissed.
 They can be just as disabling and can impact your child’s life quality.

 Migraines remain a mystery to most in the medical community.
 However, it has been seen that genetics and environmental factors play a big role.
 A child with one parent who has migraines has a 50 percent chance of getting them also.
-If both parents have migraines, the percentage rises to 75 percent.
+If both parents have the condition, the percentage rises to 75 percent.
 Over half of migraine sufferers have a close relative with the condition as well.

 Migraines Are Disabling for Kids and Teenagers